Kee-Wang/Code_Short_Cuts/README.md

-# Code_Short_Cuts
+# The-Matrix
-This is to store sample codes that could make life easier.
+This is a piece of work made for coders festival hosted by FAA.
+The YouTube Version is: https://youtu.be/k5VIDiGgDNs Kee